mkwhitacre/spark-examples/spark-scala-example/README.md

 There are other means of submitting a jar to a cluster.
 The goal of the ```spark-submit``` is that it handles reading configuration from local files, providing dependencies such as Hadoop and Spark, and connection with whichever resource manager on which the cluster is deployed.
+The required properties you have to specify will depend on where you are trying to deploy and what values are in the configuration files.